 There are drugs like modafinil and the various forms of racetams (piracetam, aniracetam, oxiracetem, etc.).
 I just say no to drugs 🙂

-Then most of the supplements out there are isolated nutrients (sometimes isolated from plants, sometimes otherwise), often times single amino acids, that are typically aimed at doing something to the various neurotransmitters we have.
+Otherwise, most of the supplements out there are isolated nutrients (sometimes isolated from plants, sometimes otherwise), often just single amino acids, that are typically aimed at doing something to the various neurotransmitters we have.

-While not an exhaustive list, here’s a few of the major players:
+While not an exhaustive list, here are a few of the major players: